 Tuscaloosa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tuscaloosa is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Tuscaloosa who work in office and administrative support (11.60%), sales jobs (10.00%), and teaching (9.68%).

 Tuscaloosa is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Tuscaloosa is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

 Tuscaloosa is an extremely ethnically-diverse city.
 The people who call Tuscaloosa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tuscaloosa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tuscaloosa include Irish, German, Scottish, and Italian.
+Important ancestries of people in Tuscaloosa include German, English, Italian, and Scottish.

 The most common language spoken in Tuscaloosa is English.
 Other important languages spoken here include Spanish and Chinese.